Millennium High School (Arizona): Curriculum

 The curriculum at Millennium typically includes four years of English and mathematics, and three years of laboratory-based sciences and history, consistent with other schools in the Agua Fria Union High School District.
 In addition, students also take one year of a foreign language, two years of a fine arts class, and four years of an elective class.

 Millennium is the only high school in the AFUHSD to offer the International Baccalaureate program, having started the program in 2009.
 Students at Millennium can take Advanced Placement (AP) classes, focusing on English, mathematics, science, history, art, and foreign languages.
 As of 2022, there are 15 AP classes offered, with about a quarter of students taking at least one AP class.
 About 41% of students pass their AP tests.

-As part of the AFUHSD, sophomores, juniors, and seniors at Verrado can attend online classes through the school.
+As part of the AFUHSD, sophomores, juniors, and seniors at Millennium can attend online classes through the school.
 These classes are taken outside of school hours, and a fee is required.

 A ProPublica report in 2016 found that around a fifth of students take the SAT or ACT, and 5% are in a gifted and talented program.
 As of 2022, Millennium students had an average SAT composite score of 1190 out of 1600.
-The Arizona Board of Regents found that, for the 2015-2016 school year, 58.2% of students attended some form of post-secondary education.
+The Arizona Board of Regents found that, for the 2015–2016 school year, 58.2% of students attended some form of post-secondary education.

 Extracurricular activities

 Millennium High School fields 23 varsity teams, including badminton, track/cross country, football, golf, swimming, volleyball, basketball, soccer, wrestling, baseball/softball, and tennis; additionally, Millennium has an esports team.
 These teams compete under the Millennium Tigers moniker in the Arizona Interscholastic Association (AIA).
 In the AIA, the Millennium Tigers compete in the 5A conference and in Division II.

 Millennium's marching band and color guard compete under the Tiger moniker, like the other teams.
 As of 2019, the band program has 140 members.
-The marching band won the Arizona Marching Band Association (AZMBA) Grand Championships for 2018.
+The marching band won the Arizona Marching Band Association (AZMBA) Grand Championships for 2019.

+The Millennium Tigers have a long history of athletic excellence.

+The Tiger girls basketball team were the state champions for four consecutive years from 2019-2022.
+In 2023, they were runners up in the state championships.

+In 2020, the Tiger girls golf team placed eighth at the AIA Division II state tournament.

+In 2022, the Tigers boys swim team won the state Division II swim title.

+In 2023, the Tiger girls volleyball team were runners up in the state 5A championships.

+In 2024, the Tiger boys basketball team were runners up in the state championships.